Convert Figma logo to code with AI

 Release candidate builds

-We create a release candidate (RC) build when we get close to a new release and publish these to make new features available for testing.
+Redpanda Data creates a release candidate (RC) build when we get close to a new release, and we publish it to make new features available for testing.
 RC builds are not recommended for production use.

 RC releases on Debian/Ubuntu